scottdware/panco/README.md

 Flags:
-  -d, --device string   Firewall or Panorama device to connect to -e, --export string   Name of the CSV file to export the logs to -h, --help            help for logs
+  -d, --device string   Firewall or Panorama device to connect to -f, --file string     Name of the CSV file to export the logs to -h, --help            help for logs
   -n, --nlogs int       Number of logs to retrieve (default 20) -q, --query string    Critera to search the logs on